Near Acworth in Cobb County, Georgia — The American South (South Atlantic)

 Erected 1953 by Georgia Historical Commission.
 (Marker Number 033-29.)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Site of Old Allatoona Church (approx. 0.8 miles away); Peters-Davenport House Durham House (approx. 1.9 miles away); James Foster House (approx. 2 miles away); Hardeeís, Hoodís & Frenchís Hídqírs. (approx. 2 miles away); Route of Polkís Corps (approx. 2 miles away); The Wm.
-Nickols House (approx. 2.4 miles away); Stilesboro-Sandtown Crossroads (approx. 2Ĺ miles away).
+Site of Old Allatoona Church (approx. 0.8 miles away); Peters-Davenport House (approx. 1.4 miles away); Durham House (approx. 1.9 miles away); James Foster House (approx. 2 miles away); Hardeeís, Hoodís & Frenchís Hídqírs. (approx. 2 miles away); Route of Polkís Corps (approx. 2 miles away); Stilesboro-Sandtown Crossroads (approx. 2Ĺ miles away); Cross Roads Church (approx. 2.7 miles away).
 Touch for a list and map of all markers in Acworth.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 27, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 442 times since then and 50 times this year.
+It was originally submitted on October 27, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 613 times since then and 63 times this year.
 Photos: 1, 2, 3. submitted on October 27, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.